dtk/dtk-getting-started-examples/example-services/spark/scenarios/02_InteractingWithSparkService/01_SparkServiceWebAndSshAccess.md

 NODE ssh -i LOGIN-USER [-i ABSOLUTE-PATH-TO-PEM]
 ```

-## Using the Spark Shell
+## Accessing the Spark Shell
-For the particular spark cluster that is spun up in this example teh user can enter the spark shell by executing the following commands:
+For the spark cluster that is spun up in this example the user can enter the spark shell by executing the following commands:
 ```
 dtk:/service/spark-cluster1>master ssh
 You are entering SSH terminal (ec2-user@ec2-54-88-11-179.compute-1.amazonaws.com) ...